Moment of Truth: Why My Daughter?: Plot

 Set in the 1980s, the story focuses on Diana Moffitt, a likable 17-year-old from Portland, Oregon.
 Trouble starts when her parents decide to file for divorce, as well as being dumped by her boyfriend.
 She takes it very hard and begins a relationship with a 23-year-old man named A.J.
 Treace, even though her mother, Gayle, senses that A.J. is bad news.
 As it turns out, he is a pimp who abuses Diana and lures her into the world of prostitution, which results in her dropping out of school, quitting her job and estrangement from her family.
 Gayle is devastated by this news and even goes as far as confronting Diana in a strip club where she is working.
 Desperate to save her daughter, she often confronts her and starts looking for ways to do something about it.
 Diana sometimes shows interest in her old life, but has trouble breaking out of the dark world she is living in.
-At one point, Diana disassociates herself from A.J. after a violent confrontation and returns home with her mother, even agreeing to press charges against him, but later drops the charges after A.J. talks her out of it and promises to change.
+Finally, Diana disassociates herself from A.J. after a violent confrontation and returns home with her mother, even agreeing to press charges against him, but later drops the charges after A.J. talks her out of it and promises to change.

 Diana is eventually mysteriously murdered, much to the distress of Gayle, who strongly feels that A.J. is responsible.
-Determined to get A.J. behind bars, she notifies the police, who put her in contact with Sgt.
+Determined to get him behind bars, she notifies the police, who put her in contact with Sgt.
 Jack Powell, but they are initially unable to charge A.J. because he claims to have played no part in Diana's death, even though Gayle knows the truth.
 Looking for another related charge, she meets April, another one of A.J.'s prostitutes, who was also a friend of Diana's from the strip club that they once worked at.
-After gaining April's trust, Gayle begins to get information from her which could enable her to successfully charge him with the murder of her daughter.
+After gaining April's trust, Gayle begins to get information from her which could enable her to successfully charge A.J. with the murder of her daughter.

 Eventually, A.J. is arrested by Jack on charges of racketeering and promoting prostitution, and despite once again pleading ignorance, Jack is able to make the charges stick, and A.J. is found guilty in his subsequent trial.

 The film's epilogue reveals that A.J. was sentenced to 17 years for his crimes, as well as the fact that Diana's murder was never officially solved.